Upinel/localhost.direct/README.md

 A project portal is available at https://get.localhost.direct/ for developers to download the most up-to-date SSL certificate bundle.
 This becomes the sole reserved subdomain.
 Updates to the wildcard SSL certificate will be posted, and your feedback is greatly appreciated.

 Cheers!

+## Important Informations
+> [!IMPORTANT]
+> non-SSL (HTTP): Running normally
+> SSL (HTTPS): Running normally.
+Due to the possible key leak causing cert revoke again https://github.com/Upinel/localhost.direct/issues/18, we are currently providing two-tier Cert Bundle.

+> [!TIP]
+> Addionally, *In fact, highly recommanded* you can self-sign your own *.localhost.direct certificate and trust the certificate in your organisation, it can make sure public CA revoke does nothing to your developing enviroment, and you can still enjoy public supported sub-domain development testing.
+(See Download - Section D)

+> [!WARNING]
+> Never Put the .key file in any public accessible place INCLUDING GITHUB projects.
+If founded, the cert will revoke.
+I don't want to require user registration in the future. issue: https://github.com/Upinel/localhost.direct/issues/18
+> The Key files MUST always be password protected in a zip file.
+The cert bundle is zipped and password protected with a reason.
+CA is always keep scanning the internet to see if any key file leaked.
+Thanks.

 ## EULA
 *To better comply with the guidelines, we’ve made some changes to our user agreement, and they’ll be effective immediately:*